rcardin/value-classes/README.md

-One of the main rules of functional developers is that we should always trust the signature of a function.
+One of the main rules of functional developers is that we should always trust a function's signature.
 Hence, when we use functional programming, we prefer to define _ad-hoc_ types to represent simple information such as an identifier, a description, or a currency.
 Ladies and gentlemen, please welcome the value classes.

 ## 1. The Problem